 Simple English definitions for legal terms

-Read a random definition: ancillary
+Read a random definition: sales finance company

 A chattel mortgage is a type of loan where the borrower puts up movable personal property, like a car or machine, as collateral.
 This means that if the borrower fails to repay the loan, the lender can take possession of the property.
 Nowadays, this type of loan is called a "security agreement" and is regulated by the Uniform Commercial Code.